SupasinTatiyanupanwong/location-kit-android/README.md

 * [Location Kit - HMS Core - HUAWEI Developer](https://developer.huawei.com/consumer/en/hms/huawei-locationkit/)
 * [Lost Location Framework](https://github.com/lostzen/lost)

-Several tests have been done with AOSP emulators to test the Lost module and it seems to be working fine.
+Several tests have been done with AOSP emulators to test the Lost module and it seems to be working.
+But sometimes it delays on having a location fix.

 ## License